open-webrtc-toolkit/owt-server/doc/design/owt-internal-transport.md

 # 1 Overview

-Internal transport use client-server model.
+Internal transport uses client-server model.

 An internal server for each process and one server can host multiple streams.